-• ABBV-RGX-314: In May 2023 we announced updates from our eye care collaboration with AbbVie, including the transfer of the Investigational New Drug (IND) applications to AbbVie for all ongoing clinical trials and the expansion of the ATMOSPHERE[®] and ASCENT[TM] pivotal trials of RGX-314 delivered subretinally for the treatment of patients with wet age-related macular degeneration (wet AMD) to support new global registration plans.
-As part of the IND transfers, the investigational gene therapy RGX-314 has been renamed ABBV-RGX-314 and all references to this program are now "ABBV-RGX-314".
-We are developing ABBV-RGX-314 in collaboration with AbbVie as a potential one-time treatment for wet AMD, diabetic retinopathy (DR) and other additional chronic retinal conditions which cause total or partial vision loss.
-ABBV-RGX-314 is currently being evaluated in nine ongoing clinical trials in the U.S. and Canada, including two pivotal trials, a Phase II bridging study, a Long-term Follow-up study, and a Fellow Eye study in patients with wet AMD, all utilizing subretinal delivery, as well as two Phase II clinical trials in patients with wet AMD and DR, and two corresponding Long-term Follow-up studies, all utilizing in-office suprachoroidal delivery.
+• ABBV-RGX-314: We are developing ABBV-RGX-314 in collaboration with AbbVie as a potential one-time treatment for wet AMD, diabetic retinopathy (DR) and other additional chronic retinal conditions which cause total or partial vision loss.
+ABBV-RGX-314 is currently being evaluated in nine ongoing clinical trials in the United States and Canada.
+Such ongoing clinical trials include two pivotal trials, one Phase II bridging study, one Long-term Follow-up study, and a Fellow Eye Treatment study in patients with wet AMD, all utilizing subretinal delivery, as well as two Phase II clinical trials in patients with wet AMD and DR are also ongoing along with two corresponding Long-term Follow-up studies, all utilizing in-office suprachoroidal delivery.

-We are evaluating two separate routes of administration of ABBV-RGX-314 to the eye: a subretinal delivery procedure as well as a targeted, in-office administration to the suprachoroidal space.
 ABBV-RGX-314 uses the NAV® AAV8 vector to deliver a gene encoding a therapeutic antibody fragment to inhibit vascular endothelial growth factor (VEGF).
 We have licensed certain exclusive rights to the SCS Microinjector® from Clearside Biomedical, Inc. (Clearside) to deliver gene therapy treatments to the suprachoroidal space of the eye.